ed-henrique/ed-henrique/README.md

 <br>

 My name is Eduardo Henrique, 21, and I'm majoring in CS while taking some courses here and there.
-I'm currently interested in ethical hacking, web scrapping, automation and FOSS.
+I'm currently interested in Ethical Hacking, Web Scraping, Automation and FOSS.

 <br>